joyrider3774/Playdate_Api_SDL2/README.md

 # how to
 1. place your playdate game's unaltered source code files inside src/srcgame
 2. place your playdate game's Source directory (containing assets) inside Source
 3. Convert fonts (fnt+png) files to TTF files by using [bitsnpicas](https://github.com/kreativekorp/bitsnpicas) to export to BDF file, then open BDF file in [fontforge studio](https://fontforge.org/en-US/) and export to ttf.
-So that the ttf font files match exactly as on the playdate, the export from bitsnpicas to ttf does not help here as it does not export in same size fonts as used on playdate
+So that the ttf font files match exactly as on the playdate, the export from bitsnpicas to ttf does not help here as it does not export in same size fonts as used on playdate.
+Another more easier way to convert the playdate fnt files to loadable ttf files with same size is to open the playdate font in bitsnpicas and then inside bitsnpicase export the font as a windows 3.1 fnt file.
+Then rename the fnt files to .ttf.
+This is what i'm doing lately and (recent) SDL2_ttf (versions) seems to be able to load these fonts as well.
 4. Compile using the provided makefile.
 5. if all goes well compiled binary should be named game(.exe) in Source directory